Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

 “I think it’s a getting-to-know-you meeting, plus," Trump told reporters at the White House.

-Friday's announcement capped eight days of uncertainty that started May 24, when Trump said he was canceling the June 12 because of offensive comments made by the North Korean government.
-In the last week, Kim and South Korean President Moon Jae-in met the Demilitarized Zone between the two countries, while North Korean envoys scrambled to the United States to meet with U.S. officials.

-Trump spoke warmly about the North Koreans Friday after receiving a letter from Kim concerning the prospects of an historic summit between nuclear-armed leaders.
+Little more than a week after he had canceled the June 12 meeting amid criticism from Kim Jong Un, Trump spoke warmly about the North Koreans after receiving a letter from Kim concerning the prospects of an historic summit between nuclear-armed leaders.

 Kim Yong Chol, a former North Korean spy chief who is now a top aide to Kim Jong Un, entered the White House in the early afternoon to hand-deliver the letter to Trump during the Oval Office meeting with the U.S. president and Secretary of State Mike Pompeo.